Light up the holidays

 - Make sure outdoor electrical outlets have shock-protecting Ground Fault Circuit Interrupters (GFCI).

-As the nation’s sixth-largest community-owned, not-for-profit, electric service provider, SMUD has been providing low-cost, reliable electricity for more than 70 years to Sacramento County and small adjoining portions of Placer and Yolo Counties.
-SMUD is a recognized industry leader and award winner for its innovative energy efficiency programs, renewable power technologies, and for its sustainable solutions for a healthier environment.
-SMUD’s power mix is about 50 percent non-carbon emitting.
-For more information, visit smud.org.
+As the nation’s sixth-largest, community-owned, not-for-profit electric service provider, SMUD has been providing low-cost, reliable electricity to Sacramento County for more than 75 years.
+SMUD is a recognized industry leader and award winner for its innovative energy efficiency programs, renewable power technologies and for its sustainable solutions for a healthier environment.
+In 2020, SMUD’s power supply was more than 60 percent carbon free and SMUD has a goal to reach zero carbon in its electricity supply by 2030.
+For more information on SMUD’s Zero Carbon Plan and its customer programs, visit smud.org.